mrkloan/ioc-container/README.md

 ### Identifiers

-Each dependency uses a unique identifier for registration and provision.
+Each component uses a unique identifier for registration and provision.

 An `Id` can be created using any type.
 This way, you are in control of your identifiers and can register the same type multiple times if needed: